voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

             ...
         labels.json

-Multiple label files, each corresponding to one or more videos.
-Video filepaths are stored in labels as streams:
+3. Multiple JSON files, each corresponding to one or more videos. with video filepaths stored in the labels as streams:

 .. code-block:: text